-If you have contact lenses and are planning to travel around Southeast Asia, there are a few essential things you need to know, such as having extra contact lenses and solutions in your suitcase and bringing some eye drops or prescription glasses, just to name a few.
+Suppose you have contact lenses and are planning to travel around Southeast Asia.
+In that case, you need to know a few essential things, such as having extra contact lenses and solutions in your suitcase and bringing some eye drops or prescription glasses, just to name a few.

 Table of Contents